DonnieWest/VimStudio/README.md

 If you don't use one already, install a package manager plugin like Pathogen or Vundle.
 It makes installing as simple as:

-_Vundle:_
+_vim-plug:_

-1. Add the line `Plugin 'DonnieWest/VimStudio'` to your .vimrc
+1. Add the line `Plug 'DonnieWest/VimStudio'` to your .vimrc
 2. Call `:so %` on the updated .vimrc to reload it.
-3. Run `:PluginInstall` to let vundle install it for you.
+3. Run `:PlugInstall` to let vundle install it for you.

-_Pathogen:_

-Copy and past into the terminal:

-    cd ~/.vim/bundle
-    git clone git://github.com/tpope/vim-fugitive.git
-    vim -u NONE -c "helptags vim-fugitive/doc" -c q